TomBurdge/Carbon-benefit-IT-Refurbishment/README.md

 Start by reading through this read me, then go through the Start Here Jupyter Notebook.
 At this point, you will have a preliminary understanding of the calculation.
-Then you can start playing around with the 'Playground' Jupyter Notebook.
+Then you can take a look at the 'Transformation' Jupyter Notebook.

 <h2>Introduction</h2>